No risk of speculative attack on Italian markets: deputy PM

 “We will convince the EU to allow us to carry out reforms that will cut debt and boost internal demand,” said Di Maio, who is also industry and labor minister.

-Italy’s finance minister said last week the government planned to target a budget deficit next year of 1.7 percent of gross domestic product, comfortably inside the EU’s 3 percent ceiling but double the current 0.8 percent goal.
+La Repubblica daily reported last week that the government planned to target a budget deficit next year of 1.7 percent of gross domestic product, comfortably inside the EU’s 3 percent ceiling but double the current 0.8 percent goal.

 The government is due to update its economic targets in September before drawing up the 2019 budget and submitting it to the European Commission for approval the following month.